-Tuples and indexing are straightforward. $(e_1, e_2)[i]$ behaves the same as e_i , for example.
+Tuples and indexing are straightforward. $(e_1, e_2)[i]$ behaves the same as $e_i$ , for example.
 Although, strictly speaking, indexing is not needed it facilitates decomposition of circuit descriptions, as we shall see in the examples.

-The IF statement, or multiplexor, has the form IF e MATCHES chooser THEN e1 ELSE e2.
+The IF statement, or multiplexor has the form IF e MATCHES chooser THEN e1 ELSE e2.
 A chooser is a pattern against which the output of circuit e is matched.
 If it matches, the output of the first branch is the result of the IF.
 If the output of e and the chooser do not match the ELSE part is chosen.
 A third possibility is that the output of e is insufficiently defined to decide between the two branches.
 In this case, the undefined value ?type (of the correct type) is the result.
 For example, consider the NOT gate IF ?Signal MATCHES Hi THEN Lo ELSE Hi.
 If the undefined, or don't know signal ?Signal turned out to be Hi then the output would be Lo.
 On the other hand, if it were Lo, the output would be Hi.
 The undefined output ?Signal therefore reflects our intuition that we don't know what the output should be.
+(In some cases it would be possible to deliver a more defined value, but the current semantics reflects the informal language reference manual [Com90], and is pessimistic in these instances.)

 The delay construct introduces a discrete and linear time base into the language, which may be modelled using the natural numbers.
-The output from circuit \mathbf{e} at time t will be output by $\text{Delay}(\mathbf{c}t, \mathbf{e})$ at the next time step t + 1.
-At the current time t, the value \mathbf{c}t is the result.
+The output from circuit $\mathbf{e}$ at time t will be output by $\text{Delay}(\mathbf{c}t, \mathbf{e})$ at the next time step t + 1.
+At the current time t, the value $\mathbf{c}t$ is the result.
 This shows that the state of the delay is explicit in its description.
 This contrasts with other languages, where it resides in a memory or store. picoELLA dispenses with this, and can use a simpler environment instead, as we shall see later.
 However, as a result of the explicit representation of the state, a new circuit description must be evaluated at each time step.
 The result of an evaluation consists therefore of a value output together with a description of the circuit at the next time step.
-The type of the dynamic semantics is therefore environment \rightarrow expression \rightarrow (value \times expression).
+The type of the dynamic semantics is therefore environment $\rightarrow$ expression $\rightarrow$ (value $\times$ expression).